andresebr/kumodd/README.md

 to disk.
 Large files may fail to download if memory is exhausted.
 Having looked at this, it may be less effort in the long run to switch to the Google Cloud client libraries, and then expand usage of the API for chunked downloads and other features.

+Photos and videos modified using native Google photos app may fail to update the md5Checksum key, result in a invalid MD5.
+This is intermittent, but should be limited to those having "spaces: [photos]" in the metadata.
+It might be useful to have a command line option to ignore an invalid md5Checksum when a file has spaces: [photos], and replace it with a computed MD5.

 ## Developer Notes